 That said, when skijoring with your dog, you’re not actually pulling on reins to steer.
 Instead, you’ll use voice commands and rely on your dog’s instinct to pull.
 And while your dog is certainly pulling hard, you’re not relaxing in the backseat; instead, you’re using your legs and poles to ski in your typical nordic skiing technique and your dog is supporting your effort so you can go faster.

-What do you need for skijoring?
+What skijoring equipment do you need to get started?

 Well, for starters, you’ll need one to three medium to large sized dogs.
 There are lots of different breeds of dogs used in skijoring, from huskies, sled dogs and mastiffs to pointers, shepherds and golden retrievers.
 In addition to being of medium to large size, your dog shouldn’t be a puppy or too old, should be in good physical shape and respond to voice commands well.